Can You Be Perfect in this Lifetime?

 Let us therefore, as many as BE PERFECT, be thus minded: and if in any thing ye be otherwise minded, God shall reveal even this unto you. – Philippians 3:15

-Those who have Contention with Perfection
+Contention with Perfection

-It may come as a shock to some, but we can attain perfection in this life as both Jesus and Paul attested.
+It may come as a shock to some, but we can attain perfection in this life as both Christ and Paul attested.
 They were speaking in the present tense.
 From here, it is important to come to the understanding of what they were talking about when it comes to being perfect.

 And to the ASSEMBLY OF THE FIRSTBORN who are enrolled in heaven, and to God, the judge of all, and to the spirits of the righteous made PERFECT – Hebrews 12:23

-This verse is speaking to the ekklesia, the living stones who are called out ones of Jesus Christ.
+This verse is speaking to the ekklesia, the living stones who are called out ones of Christ.
 They are born again (firstborn) believers having spirits that are being made perfect.
-They are a witness of spiritual perfection, not the “perfection” of the carnal “believer” that states, “No one can be perfect.”
+They are a witness of spiritual perfection, not the “perfection” of the carnal believer that states, “No one can be perfect.”

 Nowhere in Scripture does it say that we cannot make any mistakes in order to be perfect.
 What is most important is to be able to make the delineation between someone who has made a mistake, and someone who is practicing a habitual lifestyle of sin.